SySeVR: A Framework for Using Deep Learning to Detect Software Vulnerabilities: The SySeVR Framework

 Second, the algorithm transforms the statements belonging to different functions to a SeVC.
 For statements $s_{i,j} \in f_i$ and $s_{a_p,b_q} \in f_{a_p}$ ($i \neq a_p$) appearing in ${\sf ps}_{i,j,z}$ as nodes, if $f_i$ calls $f_{a_p}$, then $s_{i,j}$ and $s_{a_p,b_q}$ are in the same order of function call, that is, $s_{i,j}<s_{a_p,b_q}$; otherwise, $s_{i,j}>s_{a_p,b_q}$.
-As a running example shown in Fig. \ref{Fig_generating_code_gadgets}, the SeVC is \{7, 9, 10, 11, 13, 14, 16, 18, 22, 23, 24, 25, 26, 1, 3, 4\}, in which the statements in function $func$ appear before the statements in function $printLine$ because $func$ calls $printLine$.
+As a running example shown in Fig. \ref{Fig_generating_code_gadgets}, the SeVC is Lines \{7, 9, 10, 11, 13, 14, 16, 18, 22, 23, 24, 25, 26, 1, 3, 4\}, in which the statements in function $func$ appear before the statements in function $println$ because $func$ calls $println$.
 The fourth column in Fig. \ref{Fig_generating_code_gadgets} shows the SeVC corresponding to SyVC ``$data$'', namely an order set of statements that are semantically related to SyVC ``$data$''.

-\subsubsection{Encoding SeVCs into Vectors}
+\subsection{Encoding SeVCs into Vectors}

-Algorithm \ref{alg_obtaining_vectors} encodes SeVCs into vectors in three steps. \ignore{ The computational complexity of the algorithm is $O(m_i^2 w_{i,j}^2)$, where $m_i$ is the number of statements in $f_i$, and $w_{i,j}$ is the number of tokens in $s_{i,j}$.}
+Algorithm \ref{alg_obtaining_vectors} encodes SeVCs into vectors in three steps.

-{\bf Step 1 (lines \ref{algorithm3:begin-step1}-\ref{algorithm3:end-step1} in Algorithm \ref{alg_obtaining_vectors})}.
-Each SeVC $\delta_{i,j,z}$ is transformed to a {\em symbolic representation}.
-For this purpose, we propose removing non-ASCII characters and comments, then map variable names to symbolic names (e.g., ``{\sf V1}'', ``{\sf V2}'') in a one-to-one fashion, and finally map function names to symbolic names (e.g., ``{\sf F1}'', ``{\sf F2}'') in a one-to-one fashion.
+{\bf Step 1 (Lines \ref{algorithm3:begin-step1}-\ref{algorithm3:end-step1} in Algorithm \ref{alg_obtaining_vectors})}.
+In order to make SeVCs independent of user-defined variables and function names while capturing program semantic information, each SeVC $\delta_{i,j,z}$ is transformed to a {\em symbolic representation}.
+For this purpose, we propose removing non-ASCII characters and comments, then map user-defined variable names to symbolic names (e.g., ``{\sf V1}'', ``{\sf V2}'') in a one-to-one fashion, and finally map user-defined function names to symbolic names (e.g., ``{\sf F1}'', ``{\sf F2}'') in a one-to-one fashion.
 Note that different SeVCs may have the same symbolic representation.
+Please refer to \cite{vuldeepecker} for more details about the mapping process.

-{\bf Step 2 (lines \ref{algorithm3:begin-step2}-\ref{algorithm3:end-step2} in Algorithm \ref{alg_obtaining_vectors})}.
+{\bf Step 2 (Lines \ref{algorithm3:begin-step2}-\ref{algorithm3:end-step2} in Algorithm \ref{alg_obtaining_vectors})}.
 This step is to encode the symbolic representations into vectors.
 For this purpose, we propose dividing the symbolic representation of a SeVC $\delta_{i,j,z}$ (e.g., ``{\sf V1=V2-8;}'') into a sequence of symbols via a lexical analysis (e.g., ``{\sf V1}'', ``{\sf =}'', ``{\sf V2}'', ``{\sf -}'', ``{\sf 8}'', and ``{\sf ;}'').
 We transform a symbol to a fixed-length vector.
 By concatenating the vectors, we obtain a vector $R_{i,j,z}$ for each SeVC.